 Good Debt vs. Bad debt

-Conversely, money borrowed for possessions that decrease in value is what we call bad debt.
-Unfortunately, that describes many of life’s basic necessities like clothes, automobiles, and that 80-inch, 4K, curved-screen TV needed to host your big game party.
+On the flip side, money borrowed for possessions that decrease in value is definitely bad.
+Sadly, that describes many of life’s basic necessities like clothes, cars, and that 80-inch, 4K, curved-screen TV needed to host your big game party.

 Examples of Good Debt

-• Mortgages – For most of us, there is probably no better debt than a mortgage.
+Mortgages – For most of us, there is probably no better debt than a mortgage.
 Likely the second biggest financial decision you’ll make (the first is choosing a spouse 😉), a mortgage is the path to homeownership.
-Housing prices in the United States increased an average of 4.55% a year from 1992 until 2022.
-Real estate, over the long term, appreciates in value.

-• Home Equity Loan or Line of Credit – These are basically offshoots of a mortgage.
-You get a low-interest loan using your house as collateral.
+Home Equity Loan or Line of Credit – These are basically offshoots of a mortgage.
+You can usually get a low-interest loan using your house as collateral.
 Many people use these to pay off higher-interest debts like credit cards.
-Some use them to make home improvements to help increase the value of their home.

-• Student Loans – Regarded as an investment in your future, student loans tend to have lower interest rates, especially if they’re federal student loans.
-The idea is that you’re buying an education that will lead to a well-paying career.
-However, you must consider your path wisely in order to achieve success.
-Degrees in the STEM fields (science, technology, engineering, and mathematics) have high earning potential.
-Conversely, you might never pay off your student loan if you opt to major in something less concrete.
+Student Loans – Yep, college is expensive!
+But student loans tend to have lower interest rates, especially if they’re federal student loans.
+The idea is that you’re buying an education that will lead to a higher-paying career than if you didn’t go to school.

 Examples of Bad Debt

-• Car Loans – For most of us, a car is a necessity.
-But that doesn’t mean you need to buy the biggest, flashiest car available and go into a large amount of debt.
+Car Loans – For most of us, a car is a necessity.
+But that doesn’t mean you need to buy the biggest, flashiest car available and go broke with a large amount of debt.
 Car loan interest is not tax deductible and vehicle values can depreciate up to 20% in the first year, and over the first five years fall to around 40% from the original price.
-Try to keep total auto costs, including your car loan payment, within 20% of your take-home pay.
-Shoot for loan terms of four years or fewer, preferably with a 20% down payment.
-Be smart and avoid splurging on a BMW when a nice Honda will get you there just as well.

-• Personal Loans – Incurring debt for expenses like a vacation or new clothes is probably not a wise choice.
-However, personal loans can be a good option for consolidating debt (we’ll talk about debt consolidation below a little).
+Personal Loans – Incurring debt for expenses like a vacation or new clothes is probably not a wise choice.
+The thrill of buying that stuff only lasts a little while, but paying off the debt can last AGES and end up being a money suck.

-• Payday Loans – These are short-term, small-amount loans meant to be repaid with your next paycheck—and should be avoided at all costs (pun intended).
+Payday Loans – These are short-term, small-amount loans meant to be repaid with your next paycheck.
+And they should be avoided at all costs!
 This is what we call toxic debt because it often comes with insane interest rates as high as 600% – not kidding!
 Financial experts strongly caution against these types of loans.

-• Credit Cards (especially with high interest) – If you’re not making progress on your credit card debt, despite paying all you can monthly, you have a problem.
+Credit Cards – If you pay off your bill in full each month, credit cards can be a wonderful tool.
+But if you carry a revolving balance month to month, you have a big problem.
 Many credit cards carry extremely high interest rates of over 20%, digging you into an even deeper hole.

-• Borrowing to invest – If you have an account with a brokerage firm, then you may have access to a margin account, which allows you to borrow money from the brokerage to purchase securities.
-Buying on margin, as it’s called, can make you money (if the security goes up in value before you have to pay back the loan) or cost you money (if the security loses value).
-Obviously, this kind of borrowing isn’t for inexperienced investors or those who can’t afford to lose some money.
+Borrowing to invest – If you have an account with a brokerage firm, then you may have access to a margin account.
+This allows you to borrow money from the brokerage to purchase stocks or bonds.

 Related articles: